How to Earn a Teaching License in Massachusetts

 The state of Massachusetts has four levels of teacher certification-Temporary, Provisional, Initial and Professional licenses.
 Each level has its own specific requirements potential candidates will need to consider before applying.
 To apply for a Temporary license, you will have to hold a bachelor’s degree and have not passed all or have not failed any of the required Massachusetts Teacher Educator License (MTEL) exams.
 This license is valid for one year and is nonrenewable.

 For those seeking a Provisional License, you must hold at minimum a bachelor’s degree.
 You will also need to be actively seeking license as a core academic teacher and not hold the Sheltered English Immersion (SEI) Endorsement.
 Additionally, you will need to have passed all required Massachusetts Teacher Educator License exams.
 If your area of focus does not have a subject matter MTEL exam, you must complete a competency review.
 This level of licensure is valid for five years of employment and cannot be renewed or extended.
-Keep in mind that starting July 1, 2019, an educator who holds one or more provisional licenses may be employed under said licenses for no more than five years in total.
+Keep in mind that as of 2019, an educator who holds one or more provisional licenses may be employed under said licenses for no more than five years in total.

 Initial Licensure requires potential candidates hold a bachelor’s degree, have passed all required MTEL examinations, holds the SEI endorsement and have completed one of the following two options.
 You must have either completed an approved educator preparation program in Massachusetts or have completed a Massachusetts state approved educator preparation program in a state or school in accordance with state guidelines.
 This level of licensure is valid for five years of employment and can be extended one time for an additional five years.